thenexthub/Codira/docs/Diagnostics.md

 - Use `'` to quote attributes, symbol names, and any other text that is referred to as code or a token.
-  Some idiomatic Swift tokens, such as `protocol`, by themselves are or appear in Swift terms of art.
+  Some idiomatic Codira tokens, such as `protocol`, by themselves are or appear in Codira terms of art.
   Terms of art are written in plain text and must not be quoted.
-  If you are not certain whether a Swift token has an associated term of art, consult the [book].
+  If you are not certain whether a Codira token has an associated term of art, consult the [book].
   For example:
   - `'mutating' is only valid on methods`, but